2018–19 EBU Player of the Year Championship

 The 2018–19 EBU Player of the Year Championship was the competition's fifth season.
 Points were accumulated over the EBU's ten most prestigious events from 1 October 2018 to 30 September 2019.
 Graham Osborne won his first title, becoming the fifth player to win the championship.

-List of Competitions
+List of competitions

-Summary of Results
+Results

 This list displays the top ten players (including ties); 129 players received points.
 Winners of each event are highlighted in bold.